bitofxyz/ngtreeview/README.md

 - node-id : each node's id.
 - node-label : each node's label.
 - node-children: each node's children.
-- data-checkbox-support: true|false add checkboxes to tree
+- checkbox-support: true|false add checkboxes to tree

 Here is a simple example.